maroba/multipoles/README.md

 <img src="docs/math/solution.png" alt="Solution" height="40"/>

+Examples of this are the electrostatic and Newtonian gravitational potential.
 If you need to evaluate <img src="docs/math/Phi.png" alt="Phi" height="20"/> at many points, calculating the integral for each point is computationally expensive.
 As a faster alternative, we can express <img src="docs/math/Phi.png" alt="Phi" height="20"/> in terms of the multipole moments <img src="docs/math/qlm.png" alt="qlm" height="15"/>:

 <img src="docs/math/expansion.png" alt="Expansion" height="80"/>